SummaryRead the full fact sheet

 With a few simple plans in place, a good time can be had by all – even the parents.
 Tips include:

-- Register the party with police at least one week in advance.
+- at least one week in advance.

 - Have adults on hand who are not drinking to monitor the party and act as ‘bouncers’.
 A good ratio is one adult to every 7–10 guests.